sagemath/trac_to_gh/Issue 2229.md

 # Issue 2229: sage-2.10.2.alpha1 -- breakage in new totally_rel.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2229

 Original creator: was